 Cork floors have grown in popularity over the past few years.

-Cork is not only used as an organic plug to preserve the freshness and purity of wine, it is also a wonderful insulator and has hypo-allergenic and anti-microbial qualities.
-Cork flooring is fire-retardant and soft and easy on the bones.
+Cork is not only used as an organic plug to preserve the freshness and purity of wine, but it is also an excellent insulator and has hypoallergenic and anti-microbial qualities.
+Cork flooring is fire-retardant and soft and comfortable on the bones.
 As opposed to harder floors, long hours of standing upright on cork floors will not cause your feet or back to hurt.

 Cork is harvested from the bark of the cork trees.
 The trees are not felled and continue to live for as long as 200 years.
 The bark grows back in a few years and can be harvested again.

 Wool spells ultimate luxury when it comes to carpeting.
-Genuine wool carpets last for centuries when properly cared for.
+Genuine wool carpets last for centuries when adequately cared for.

 So, the next time you are out shopping for rugs or carpets, remember that wool is the way to go.

 Recycled Rubber Flooring

 Rubber flooring is made from recycled tyres and is quite durable and sturdy.
 It also acts as a powerful sound barrier between floors.
 Other advantages of rubber floors are that they are water-, fire-, and burn-resistant.

 Rubber floors are best-suited for kitchens, laundry rooms, and bathrooms.
 They tend to give off an odour, so they are not recommended for children’s rooms and nurseries.